top of page

 Anastasia began creating content over 6 years ago.
 For her, the biggest motivation is the positive feedback and knowing that her work genuinely helps people learn Estonian.

-⭐️Best tip for Estonian learners
+💡Best tip for Estonian learners

 Don’t be afraid of mistakes!
 Use Estonian everywhere you can.

-Liis Hertta Viks
+1. Liis Hertta Viks

 With over 10 years of experience, Liis Hertta makes Estonian learning simple, supportive and communication-focused.
-Her online lessons use real‑life situations, visuals, and dialogues to help learners absorb Estonian naturally.
+Her online lessons use real‑life situations, visuals, and dialogues to help learners absorb Estonian naturally and gain the confidence to speak from day one.

-Private lessons (all levels) + FREE Trial Class
+Private lessons + FREE Trial Class

 Her classes are designed for adults and youngsters (A1-C2) who want to:

-Start from zero
+✅ Start from zero

-Improve everyday communication
+✅ Improve everyday communication

-Learn Estonian for work
+✅ Learn Estonian for work

-Feel confident in an Estonian-speaking environment.
+✅ Feel confident in an Estonian-speaking environment.

 “I was extremely lucky to have my private lessons of Estonian language with Liis.
 She is a professional in teaching and I would highly recommend her.
 Most of all, I liked her attitude and ability to clearly explain difficult topics.”

-⭐️Best tip for Estonian learners
+💡Best tip for Estonian learners

 Be patient with yourself and trust the process — small steps every day lead to big results.
+It’s often worth revisiting what you learned earlier and practising it again.
+Only then does the language really stick and start to feel natural.

-Steivi Palmet
+1. Steivi Palmet

-Steivi's teaching philosophy is simple💚: The best way to learn a language is to use it — consistently, bravely, and in real-life situations.
+Steivi's teaching philosophy is simple💚 - The best way to learn a language is to use it — consistently, bravely, and in real-life situations.

 Every lesson gives learners something they can use immediately — whether a new phrase, grammar pattern, or short daily dialogue.

-Private lessons (A1-B2) + FREE Trial Class
+Private lessons + FREE Trial Class

-A1 beginners: simple expressions, basic grammar, everyday topics.
+✅ A1 beginners: simple expressions, basic grammar, everyday topics

-A2–B1 learners: expanding vocabulary and communication skills.
+✅ A2–B1 learners: expanding vocabulary and communication skills

 "Learning Estonian with Steivi has been an absolute pleasure!
 Her lessons are engaging, dynamic, and so well-structured that time truly flies...I’ve gained much more confidence in using the Estonian language and feel prepared for my exam."

-⭐️Best tip for Estonian learners
+💡Best tip for Estonian learners

-Don’t wait until you feel “ready” to speak — start speaking right away, even with very simple words.
+Don’t wait until you feel “ready” to speak — start immediately, even with simple phrases like: Mina olen…, Mul on…, Ma tahan…, Ma lähen…" recommends Steivi.

-Regiina Allik
+1. Regiina Allik

-Group Courses (A1-B2)
+Group Courses

-Courses run from A1 - B2, each lasting about three months and completing a full level.
-Her main focus is on expanding vocabulary and repeating useful phrases and sentence structures, so grammar becomes clear almost effortlessly.
+Courses run from A1 - B2, lasting around 3 months per level.
+Her focus is expanding vocabulary and repeating useful sentence patterns, so grammar becomes clear almost effortlessly.
+One student summed it up perfectly: “Estonian is a difficult language, but you made it easier.”

 Contact her via email: regiina.allik0@gmail.com

-⭐️Best tip for Estonian learners:
+💡Best tip for Estonian learners:

 Don’t take learning too seriously and try to learn at least one new word or phrase every day.

-Ebeli Pirso
+1. Ebeli Pirso

 Ebeli brings over 30 years of experience as Estonian teacher and says that her classes are fun, practical and effective.